b4nst/turbobanst-layout/README.md

 #### WQAZXCV

-Best effort will be made to keep the WQAZXCV keys confortable and convenient when used in conjunction with the <kbd>Cmd</kbd> / <kbd>Ctrl</kbd> key, in order to keep the most used shortcuts simple.
+Best effort will be made to keep the <kbd>WQ</kbd><kbd>A</kbd><kbd>Z</kbd><kbd>X</kbd><kbd>C</kbd><kbd>V</kbd> keys confortable and convenient when used in conjunction with the <kbd>Cmd</kbd> / <kbd>Ctrl</kbd> key, in order to keep the most used shortcuts simple.

 ### Brackets ([{<>}])

-On classic keyboard layout (like qwerty) opening brackets and the matching closing bracket are often on 2 adjacents keys.
+On classic keyboard layouts (like qwerty) opening brackets and their matching closing brackets are often on 2 adjacents keys.
 But nowadays, any proper IDE will automatically close the bracket for you as soon as you open it.
 To be more friendly with that concept, opening bracket and its soulmate will be on the same key.
 One on the normal layout (open), the other on the <kbd>SHIFT</kbd> layer.

-### About <kbd>CAPSLOCK</kbd>
+### About <kbd>CAPSLOCK</kbd> 🤬

 Choice has been made to remove (or at least send it to an *fn layout*) the caps lock key.
 Why is that ?
 Because average usage of the caps lock key for chill people is very low.
 It would be more convenient, as first implemented in [Colemak layout](https://colemak.com) to replace the caps lock key by a second - left handed - backspace.

 ### No physical changes

-Although the ergonomics of a classic computer keyboard is questionable, the goal here is not to reevent a physical keyboard.
+Although the ergonomics of a classic computer keyboard is questionable, the goal here is not to reinvent a physical keyboard.
 The base of the layout will be a 60% ansi (61 keys) keyboard, to be compatible with most of the keyboards currently on the market.

 ## Data analysis